adrianhdezm/ts-app-cli/README.md

 ## Motivation

-In the past, we use to create boilerplates and example projects, mainly for building single-page applications, yet this has some limitations, such as adapting the names, removing unnecessary code, etc. We don't think that only by using a CLI all the process of changing a boilerplate can be solved, but it provides a mechanism to make some of them very easy (e.g., align project name with a project folder, README.md, and package.json).
+In the past, we use to create boilerplates and example projects, mainly for building single-page applications, yet this has some limitations, such as adjusting the names, removing unnecessary code, etc. We don't think that only by using a CLI all the adapting a boilerplate process hassles can be easily solved.
+Nevertheless, it provides a mechanism to address some of them straightforwardly.
+For example, keep the dependencies updated and align the project name with a project folder, README.md, and package.json).

 ## Acknowledgements